-Oral arguments over a key piece of DNA evidence in a 2015 murder case will take place in the Arizona Supreme Court this week.
+Oral arguments over a key piece of DNA evidence in a 2015 murder case were in the Arizona Supreme Court this week.

 Allison Feldman was found murdered in her Scottsdale home over nine years ago.
 Her case marked the first in Arizona where familial DNA was used to help track down a suspect.
 But all these years later, Ian Mitcham's trial is on hold as the battle over DNA evidence continues.